Carnap/Carnap-Documentation/doc/dashboard.md

 ### Adding A Co-Instructor

-At the very bottom of the class card, you have the options of adding a co-instructor, editing a class's information (including total points, description, and whether the class is open for enrollment), exporting grades, and also of deleting the class.
+At the very bottom of the course card, you have the options of adding a co-instructor, editing a course's information (including total points, description, and whether the course is open for enrollment), exporting grades, and also of deleting the course.

-Co-instructors are other instructors who have the same type of access to the class as the class creator.
-They may be useful if you have a TA or if you're teaching a class with someone else.
-Co-instructors can be removed from within the class card by clicking the trash icon next to their name.
+Co-instructors are other instructors who have the same type of access to the course as the course creator.
+They may be useful if you have a TA or if you're teaching a course with someone else.
+Co-instructors can be removed from within the course card by clicking the trash icon next to their name.
 Removing a co-instructor will also remove all assignments created by that co-instructor and all student work submitted in response to those assignments, so *always exercise caution when removing a co-instructor*!